rushil-ojageer/rugbyunionmanagementsystem/README.md

 2. A stadium can only be home to one team at a time.
 3. A team can only have one of each position at a time.
 4. A player can change positions when changing teams.
-5. A team requires all positions to be filled.

 <h2>How to run the application</h2>

 <h2>Designs and Interfaces</h2>